 - Don’t let small children play near the stove or help you cook at the stove.

-- Don’t wear clothing with long, loose sleeves when you are cooking.
+- Don’t wear clothing with long, loose sleeves when you’re cooking.

 - Cooking fires are the leading cause of house fires.
-Put out a small fire on a stove by sliding a lid over the flames.
+Put out a small fire on the stove by sliding a lid over the flames.

-- Do not use a microwave oven to warm baby bottles.
+- Don’t use a microwave oven to warm baby bottles.
 The liquid heats unevenly and can scald your baby’s mouth.

 - Unplug hot irons (clothing and curling irons).
 Keep them out of reach of children.

 - Test the water temperature before you or your children get into the tub or shower.
 Don’t let young children touch the faucet handles during a bath.

-- Turn the handles of pots and pans toward the side of the stove, or use the back burners.
+- When cooking, turn the handles of pots and pans toward the side of the stove, or use the back burners.

 - Use cool-water humidifiers or vaporizers.
 If you use hot-steam vaporizers, keep them out of the reach of children.